Khaani: Plot

 Hadi's parents are extremely against his unrelenting interest in Khaani and plan an 'accident' to kill her.
 Khaani ends up in the hospital, and when Hadi learns it was planned by his father, he confronts him and openly declares his love for Khaani, threatening to take his own life if she dies.
 Khaani survives with just minor injuries, and Hadi is then determined to marry her.
-He tries to persuade her but is unsuccessful.
+He tries to persuade her, but is unsuccessful.
 Seeing their son's marriage to Khaani as an opportunity to gain a favorable impression and votes in the upcoming election, Hadi's parents agree to help him get Khaani but ask him to be patient while they convince her parents.
-However, Hadi grows impatient and forcefully betroths her to himself when his father is away on a business trip.
+However, Hadi grows impatient and forcefully betrothes her to himself when his father is away on a business trip.
 This leads to Khaani and her family deciding to escape during the night and go into hiding.
 Hadi obsessively tries to search for her, and his relationship with his father worsens when he refuses to help Hadi find Khaani with his resources.

 Meanwhile, Khaani gets a well-paid job in an office and makes fast friends with her boss's great-granddaughter, Raima, who misses her late mother.
-Arham, Raima's father and the boss's grandson, starts to fall for Khaani and confesses his love to her, to which she refuses because she hasn't recovered emotionally from the scars left by Mir Hadi.
+Arham, Raima's father and the boss's grandson, starts to fall for Khaani and confesses his love to her, which she refuses because she hasn't recovered emotionally from the scars left by Mir Hadi.
 Eventually, she gives in to her feelings and accepts Arham's proposal.